IZ7BOJ/aprs_station_monitor/README.md

 Type "ctrl-o", ENTER, "ctrl-x" to save and exit the nano editor

-After any changes to /lib/systemd/system/run-fan.service: sudo systemctl daemon-reload sudo systemctl enable aprs_station_monitor.service sudo reboot
+After any changes to /lib/systemd/system/aprs_station_monitor.service: sudo systemctl daemon-reload sudo systemctl enable aprs_station_monitor.service sudo reboot

-Ensure the run-fan.service in systemd is enabled and running: systemctl list-unit-files | grep enabled systemctl | grep running | grep fan systemctl status aprs_station_monitor.service -l
+Ensure the aprs_station_monitor.service in systemd is enabled and running: systemctl list-unit-files | grep enabled systemctl | grep running | grep aprs systemctl status aprs_station_monitor.service -l

-If there are any issues with starting the script using systemd, then examine the journal using: sudo journalctl -u run-fan.service
+If there are any issues with starting the script using systemd, then examine the journal using: sudo journalctl -u aprs_station_monitor.service

 # SOFTWARE STABILITY
 This script may have bugs, problems and it could be written without a lot of good programming rules.
 But it works for me.